 If you are under age 65, you must have your physician complete a statement certifying that you were permanently and totally disabled on the date you retired.

-You do not have to file this statement with your Form 1040 or Form 1040A, but you must retain it for your records.
+You do not have to file this statement with your Form 1040, but you must retain it for your records.

 Personal and dependency exemptions were suspended under the Tax Cuts and Jobs Act (TCJA).
-Previously, you may have been able to claim an exemption (deduction) for your spouse or a dependent (a qualifying child or a qualifying relative).
+Previously, you could claim an exemption (deduction) for your spouse or a dependent (a qualifying child or a qualifying relative).
 You still should keep records that support this information.

 Employee Business Expenses